curry-packages/markdown/docs/markdown_syntax.md

     <http://www.google.com>

-Currently, only links starting with 'http' are recognized (so that one can also use HTML markup).
 If one wants to put a link under a text, one can put the text in square brackets directly followed by the link in round brackets, as in